 How to Thaw Frozen Bread

 Frozen bread is one of the only foods that can be safely thawed at room temperature, according to a government food safety publication.
+Bread is more resistant to bacterial buildup at room temperature than meat.

 Bread slices should thaw in 10 minutes or so, while whole loaves unsliced may take up to 5 hours to thaw.